lucasgonze/LSD/README.md

 # LSD
-ls by date, to show the N most recent files in a directory
+`ls` N files by date, to show a subset of the recent files in a directory

 Usage: $0 directory number-of-files